Messinavu10/TextSummarizer/README.md

 ### LLM Fine-tuning Approach
-The application uses a **fine-tuned LLM** based on the `Falconsai/text_summarization` model, which is a pre-trained transformer model from huggingface specifically designed for text summarization tasks.
-Through careful fine-tuning on the SAMSum dataset (containing dialogue-summary pairs), the model learns to:
+The application uses a **LLM** based on the `Falconsai/text_summarization` model, which is a pre-trained transformer model from huggingface specifically designed for text summarization tasks.
+Through additional fine-tuning using the SAMSum dataset (containing dialogue-summary pairs), the model learns to:
 - Understand context and extract key information from conversations
 - Generate human-like summaries that preserve meaning and coherence
 - Adapt to the specific domain of dialogue summarization